mbp469/memory_game/README.md

 git push origin <your branch name>
 ```

 Inside of GitHub repo, click on pull request.
 Send the link of the pull request to the group slack channel, and ask for 👀.
-If there are no merge conflicts, then push changes to origin master.
+If there are no merge conflicts, then click merge button.
 If there **are** conflicts, please keep reading.

 To resolve the conflicts, from your feature branch, fetch and merge origin master:
 ```